pupil-labs/pupil-docs/neon/neon-player/visualization-plugins/index.md

 | :-------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Falloff   | The distance (in pixels) at which the light begins to fall off (fade to black).
 A very low number will result in a very dark visualization with tiny white light points.
 A very large number will result in a visualization of the world view with little or no emphasis on the gaze positions. |

+The above example demonstrates `Vis Light Points` with a falloff of 39.

 ## Vis Polyline

 Visualize the gaze positions with a polyline for each gaze position.
 This plugin is **not unique**, therefore you can add multiple instances of the plugin to build your visualization.

 ![Polyline Visualizations](./vis-polyline.webp)

-The example above shows a `Vis Polyline` used with `Vis Circle`.
-The polyline enables one to visualize the sequence of the gaze positions over a single world frame.

 You can set the following parameters: